larzconwell/swish/docs/specification.md

 UntilStatement = "until" , Expression , Block ;
 ```

-Until statements execute the block first then evaluate the condition expression afterwards, if the
+Until statements execute the block first then evaluate the condition expression(which must be
-resulting value is truthy then the block doesn't execute another time.
+single valued) afterwards, if the resulting value is truthy then the block doesn't execute another
+time.

 ### Return statements
 A return statement in a function terminates the execution of the function, a return statement in